NiccoloSalvini/mywebsite/content/blog/recipes.md

 2\.  it keeps all the stuff well ordered

-3\.  it gives a solution together with the `parnsip` to gather all the
+3\.  it gives a solution together with the `parnsip` to gather all the data

-    different models into one common framework

-4\.  once you have done it for the first time it is just a matter of copy
+4\.  once you have done it for the first time it is just a matter of copyand paste

-    and past

     {r, warning=FALSE, include=FALSE}